nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

-# 1 Quick start
+# 1 Quick start (Tan Chia Qian)

 1. Ensure that you have Java `11` or above installed in your Computer.

 2. Download the latest `Taskmania.jar` from [here](https://github.com/AY2021S1-CS2103T-W10-3/tp).

-3. Copy the file to the folder you want to use as the _home folder_ for your TaskMania.
+3. Copy the file to the folder you want to use as the _home folder_ for your Taskmania.

 4. Double-click the file to start the app.
 The window that appears will be similar to the below should appear in a few seconds.
 Note how the app contains some sample information.<br>
    ![Ui](images/Ui.png)
    *Figure 1: A view of Taskmania at startup*

-5. Type the command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it. e.g. typing `help` and pressing `Enter` to open the help window.<br>
    Some commands you can try: